begriffs/algorithm-freezer/submissions/hash/README.md

 module.exports = function () {
   return self = {

+    // create an empty hash table
+    empty: function () { },

     // Add value to the hash table, and
     // return the table.
-If t is null then
-    // create a new table containing the value
     //
     // value will be a string
     insert: function (t, value) { },